 When your cosmetics brand is established on WeChat, you can create impactful WeChat ads.
 From banner ads to KOLs ads, you can guide your community to re-engage with your brand.
 Beauty brands often use this technique to promote a new product or a limited edition (like the ones for Chinese New Year).

-How to build your Clean Beauty Brand E-reputation in China?
+How to build good e-reputation in China?

 Meilishuo: the app for beauty lovers in China

 The platform Meilishuo is considered to be the Chinese Pinterest, benefiting from a strong 40 million fans community.
-The social media name litteraly means “conversation about beauty“, which aims at targeting women for personalized clothes and skincare products.
+The social media name literally means “conversation about beauty“, which aims at targeting women for personalized clothes and skincare products.

 How to sell Clean Beauty cosmetics in China?

-Sell Clean Beauty cosmetics in China with e-commerce
+Sell clean beauty cosmetics in China with e-commerce

 In Mainland China, consumers prefer buying through e-commerce websites.
 Today, e-commerce is a strong asset to cope with.
-The annual sales of cosmetics industry in China reach 25 billion euros.
+The annual sales of the cosmetics industry in China reach 25 billion euros.
 And more than 7 billion sales were achieved through e-commerce platforms.
 With a growth rate of 40% annualy and the Covid-19 game changer, the dominance of digital has made its way through.

 And if you are a digital lover doing business in China, never forget that your sales strategy must be combined with stores and distributors.
 The Chinese consumer journey is made of online and offline habits!